 Are you a youth in our community?
 You can become a part of the Whitby Youth Council to work together and address the needs of youth in the community.
 You gain valuable experience and opportunities in the community to use for future endeavours, while obtaining your Community Services Volunteer hours.

-If you are a youth in the community, come join us!
-You can apply online to get involved or contact us for more information.
-Applications are accepted all year, and reviewed in the summer months with new members added to the Youth Council in September.
+Applications are accepted and reviewed in the summer months with new members added to the Youth Council in September.

 The Whitby Youth Council focuses on these four priorities for youth in our community: